omunozsanchezdeloitte/Capstone---Group-3/README.md

 ![image](https://github.com/omunozsanchezdeloitte/Capstone---Group-3/assets/125094602/9de7b480-68ab-411a-9170-752ff48711e8)

 - This graph showed cars with lower milage have a higher selling price than cars with higher mileage
-- Estimation is not very accurate; Need to add more features
+- Need to add more features to improve accuracy

 #### Price & Production Year + Engine Volume - Random Forest